talk2viren/umermansoor.github.io/_posts/2016-05-22-effective-coding-standards.md

 - Aim for low Cohesion and High Coupling. *[Recommendation.
 Cannot be enforced.]*
 - Use Test Driven Development. *[Recommendation.
 Cannot be enforced.]*

 There is a grey area between common sense guidelines and personal preferences such as whether to put braces on the same line or the next.
-Standardize for the sake of consistency, but try to keep items in the grey area (generally formatting issues) to a bare minimum.
+Standardize if you must, but try to keep items in the grey area (generally formatting issues) to a bare minimum.

 ## Effective Coding Standards